 Stashing the right kit in your carry-on

-Dehydation is a major issue on long-haul flights, so look after your body and drink lots of water.
+Dehydration is a significant issue on long-haul flights, so look after your body and drink lots of water.
 It doesn’t hurt to have one cheeky glass of fizz, but don’t drink your own body weight in alcohol if you want to feel human when you arrive.

-Arrive in the morning and stay awake
+8. Arrive in the morning and stay awake

-The best way to avoid jet lag is to book a flight that arrives in the morning, wherever you’re going.
+The best way to avoid jet lag is to book a long haul flight that arrives in the morning, wherever you’re going.
 When you arrive, keep going all day, take a long hot bath and then get a good sleep that night.